Tominous/typicalbot/.github/CONTRIBUTING.md

 ```

 Before importing the project into IntelliJ make sure to run `./gradlew check` at least once so all required files are generated.

+### Creating Commits and Writing Commit Messages

+The commit messages that accompany your code changes are an important piece of documentation, and help make your contribution easier to review.
+Please consider reading [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit).
+Minimally, follow these guidelines when writing commit messages.

+* Keep commits discrete: avoid including multiple unrelated changes in a single commit.
+* Keep commits self-contained: avoid spreading a single change across multiple commits.
+A single commit should make sense in isolation.
+* If your commit pertains to a GitHub issue, include (`See #123`) in the commit message on a separate line.

+## Submitting Your Change

+All code contributions should be submitted via a [pull request](https://help.github.com/articles/using-pull-requests) from a [forked GitHub repository](https://help.github.com/articles/fork-a-repo).

+Once received, the pull request will be reviewed by a TypicalBot maintainer.

+## Getting Help

+If you run into any trouble, please reach out to us in the #support channel of the [TypicalBot Lounge](https://discord.gg/typicalbot) Discord guild.

+## Thank You
+We deeply appreciate your effort toward improving TypicalBot.